 - Reveal or muck your cards immediately when it’s your turn to act.

 - Don’t add insult to injury on large pots.
-If you are going to go at a good friend of yours with a slow roll, smaller or more insignificant pots (or even those done with play money) may be better choices - instead of perhaps a high stakes cash game all-in situation or in the late stages or final table of a tournament.
+If you are going to slow roll a friend, smaller or more insignificant pots may be better choices.
+Avoid a high stakes cash game all-in situation or in the late stages or final table of a tournament.